ArtskydJ/Remember-TV/roadmap.md

 	- Fullscreen mode
 	- If 90% played then mark as fully played?
 (Or if they click the >| button)
 	- If I do this, I should maybe find a decent simple video player that already exists, and hoist that
+	- There should be an option to use an external video player?
+Or to "Explore to this folder" which opens Windows Explorer
 - **OR**
-- Make a timer on the modal, and only mark a video as "watched" if it has been playing for 15 minutes or more
+- Make a timer on the modal, and only mark a video as "watched" if it has been playing for >50% of the video duration